Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

 The update \eqref{eq:IGOsemiexplicit} is a weighted average of ``intrinsic moves'' increasing the log-likelihood of some points.
 We can slightly rearrange the update as

 which provides an interpretation for the IGO gradient flow as a gradient ascent optimization of the weighted log-likelihood of the ``good points'' of the current distribution.
-In a precise sense, IGO is in fact the ``best'' way to increase this log-likelihood (Theorem~\ref{thm:IGOML}).
+In the sense of Theorem~\ref{thm:IGOML} below, IGO is in fact the ``best'' way to increase this log-likelihood.

 For exponential families of probability distributions, we will see later that the IGO flow rewrites as a nice derivative-free expression \eqref{eq:expIGO}.